corda/corda-docs-portal/content/en/platform/corda/1.4/cenm/zone-service.md

 It uses the associated [Angel Service]({{< relref "angel-service.md" >}}) to deploy those configurations as needed.
 Each Angel Service identifies itself to the Zone Service via an authentication token, referred to as the "zone token".
-The Zone Service also coordinates actions needed on Sub Zones (for example, new network parameters), which are executed by the Angel Service for the appropriate Network Map Service.
+The Zone Service also coordinates actions needed on subzones (for example, new network parameters), which are executed by the Angel Service for the appropriate Network Map Service.

-## Running the Zone Service
+## Running the Zone service

 The Zone Service does not have a configuration file, and is configured entirely from the command-line.
 To run the Zone Service, use a command like the one shown in the example below: